I-am-Erk/CDDA-Tilesets/readme.md

 This repository stores individual sprites for UltiCa in PNG format, and also source files with layering in *PSD* (Photoshop), *XCF* (gimp 2.10) or *KRA* (Krita) formats.
 PNGs will then be compiled into a tileset using a python script maintained by mlangsdorf (The script is located in the main Cataclysm repo under `tools/gfx_tools/compose.py`).

-### Items
-- 32x32 tile base; small items should fit within 16x16.
-- Item tiles should be as close to scale as they can be while still recognizable.
-When in doubt, err on the side of larger, but avoid filling an entire 32x32 tile with a single nail or it would look like a nail as large as a survivor.
-- Even for single items, putting multiple items into the icon could give it more recognizability without making it look comically huge.
-- Containers, like jars or bottles, should be drawn empty as the game will use the same tile no matter the actual content of the item.
-- 100% black underline without shadow on the floor so that they are not mistaken for furniture; this helps to identify an item in the game world.

 ### Overlay
 - 32x64 tile base; use these as reference (base male and base female sprites):